Warning: The poem contains profanity and graphic descriptions of violence and may not be suitable for all readers.

 “Poor thing.
 She never hurt a soul.
 What beasts they are.”

-• Central Idea: The poem powerfully contrasts the destructive nature of rhetoric—empty words used to justify violence—with the potential of poetry to bear witness to truth and transform pain into a force for change.
+The poem powerfully contrasts the destructive nature of rhetoric, which comprises empty words used to justify violence, with the transformative potential of poetry to bear witness to truth and convert pain into a force for change.
 Lorde argues that unless one confronts and utilizes this poetic power, it risks becoming corrupted, leading to a cycle of violence and revenge.

-• Key Themes: The poem grapples with powerlessness, racism, grief, and the urgent need for self‑preservation in the face of systemic oppression.
-It is a visceral, emotionally charged work that challenges readers to confront uncomfortable truths about race, justice, and the cost of silence.
+This poem grapples with profound themes of powerlessness, racism, grief, and the urgent need for self preservation in the face of systemic oppression.
+It is a visceral, emotionally charged work that challenges readers to confront uncomfortable truths about race, justice, and the profound cost of silence.
+The poem’s direct reference to a real life event grounds its emotional intensity in a stark reality, making its message particularly potent and enduring.

 Imagery of Trauma and Desolation